 Our connection with the National Center for Smart Growth Research and Education

-We are closely affiliated with the nationally-recognized Center for Smart Growth Research and Education, a non-partisan center for research and education on smart growth, sustainability, and related land use issues -- national and international.
-The Center conducts research in five general areas: community development, international planning and urban management, land use, smart cities and transportation.
-The Center's Executive Director, Gerrit Jan Knaap, along with Professor Casey Dawkins, Associate Professor Hiroyuki Iseki, and Assistant Professor Willow Lung-Amam, are URSP faculty members.
-Research Professor Uri Avin also teach courses for us, and Dr. Fred Ducca is also connected to our program.
+We are closely affiliated with the nationally recognized National Center for Smart Growth Research and Education, a nonpartisan center for research and education on smart growth, sustainability, and related land use issues -- national and international.
+The Center conducts research in five general areas: community development, international planning and urban management, land use, smart cities, and transportation.
+The Center's Executive Director, Gerrit-Jan Knaap, along with Professor Casey Dawkins, Associate Professor Hiroyuki Iseki, and Assistant Professor Willow Lung-Amam, are URSP faculty members.
+Research Professor Uri Avin also teach courses for us, and Dr. Frederick Ducca is also connected to our program.
 Several of our master's students are employed as research assistants for the Center.
 Through its interdisciplinary research, outreach and education activities, the Center has established the University of Maryland as a national leader in this field.
-For more information, visit www.umdsmartgrowth.org.
+For more information, visit the National Center for Smart Growth.

-The Center recently led the effort to create the Program for Action Learning in Sustainability that applies the talents of the University of Maryland students and faculty to specific, sustainability-related issues facing Maryland’s diverse communities.
+The Center recently led the effort to create the Partnership for Action Learning in Sustainability (PALS) Program, which applies the talents of University of Maryland students and faculty to specific, sustainability-related issues facing Maryland’s diverse communities.
 In addition, a large grant to our program from the U.S. Economic Development Administration is enabling URSP faculty members and students to conduct investigations that support job creation and economic growth.
 Our program's affiliations enable our students to take advantage of a rich interdisciplinary environment.